 History of the Site

-Ancient Shiloh was first established in the Middle Bronze (MB) II period, around 1650 B.C.
-It was expanded in MB III, around 1500 B.C. and was continuously occupied until the middle of Iron Age I (around 1050 B.C.) when it was destroyed by the Philistines (See I Samuel 4).
+Ancient Shiloh was first established in the Middle Bronze (MB) II period, around 1700 B.C.
+It was expanded in MB III, around 1600 B.C. and was continuously occupied until the middle of Iron Age I (around 1070 B.C.) when the Philistines destroyed it (See I Samuel 4).
 It was rebuilt in Iron II (980-587 B.C.) and was occupied through Early Roman times.
 The Byzantines and Crusaders also built structures there.
 Most importantly, it was the center of Israelite worship for at least 300 years.
 The tabernacle was erected at Shiloh and may have been later replaced by a more permanent structure.
 The city is in the territory of Ephraim, Joshua’s tribe.

 History of Excavations